Béla Fleck: Early life, family and education

+Career

+Early career

 After graduating from high school, he moved to New York City and became a member of the bluegrass group Tasty Licks, with whom he recorded two albums.
 He released his debut solo album, Crossing the Tracks (1979), and it was chosen Best Overall Album by the readers of Frets magazine.

 Fleck played on the streets of New York City with bassist Mark Schatz.
 Along with guitarist Glen Lawson and mandolinist Jimmy Gaudreau, they formed Spectrum in 1981.
-That same year, Sam Bush asked Fleck to join New Grass Revival, with whom Fleck would perform for nine years.
+That same year, Béla Fleck, accompanied by the other musicians from Spectrum, participated in the album “Fiddle Tunes for Banjo” with Tony Trischka and Bill Keith, for Rounder).
+Later, Sam Bush asked Fleck to join New Grass Revival, with whom Fleck would perform for nine years.
 In 1984, he played on the album Snakes Alive!, by the Dreadful Snakes (Rounder 0177), along with Jerry Douglas, Roland White and Blaine Sprouse.
 During this time, in 1987 Fleck recorded another solo album, Drive, which was nominated for a Grammy Award in 1988 for Best Bluegrass Album.
 During the 1980s Fleck and Bush also performed live with Doc and Merle Watson in bluegrass festivals, most notably the annual Telluride Bluegrass Festival.
 Bela also played with Jerry Garcia at the Hearst Greek Theatre, on August 5, 1990.